Best Vitamins & Foods for Eye Health: Enhance Your Vision

 Eye-Friendly Foods

-• Carrots: Rich in beta-carotene (a type of Vitamin A), carrots support night vision and prevent eye dryness.
+Rich in beta-carotene (a type of Vitamin A), carrots support night vision and help prevent eye dryness.

-• Leafy Greens: Kale, spinach, and collard greens are high in lutein and zeaxanthin, making them potent foods for eye health.
+Kale, spinach, and collard greens are high in lutein and zeaxanthin, making them powerful vitamins and foods for eye health that protect against blue light damage.

-• Citrus Fruits: Oranges, grapefruits, and lemons are loaded with Vitamin C, helping reduce the risk of age-related eye issues.
+Oranges, grapefruits, and lemons are loaded with Vitamin C, which helps reduce the risk of age-related eye issues.

-• Nuts and Seeds: Almonds and sunflower seeds provide Vitamin E and healthy fats that protect eye cells from damage.
+Almonds and sunflower seeds provide Vitamin E and healthy fats that protect eye cells from oxidative damage.

 🔥👉 Buy it on Amazon